Pointed space

 In mathematics, a pointed space or based space is a topological space with a distinguished point, the basepoint.
 The distinguished point is just simply one particular point, picked out from the space, and given a name, such as $x_0,$ that remains unchanged during subsequent discussion, and is kept track of during all operations.
+Common examples of naturally pointed spaces include spheres (with the north pole as basepoint), closed intervals [0,1] (with 0 as basepoint), and topological groups (with the identity element as basepoint).